Raykosan/ComfyUI_RaykoStudio/README.md

 git clone https://github.com/Raykosan/ComfyUI_RaykoStudio.git

 ```
-Restart ComfyUI

-OR

-Copy RaykoStudio_Nodes folder to: ComfyUI/custom_nodes/
+- Copy RaykoStudio_Nodes folder to: ComfyUI/custom_nodes/

-Restart ComfyUI
+- You can install this node using the ComfyUI_Manager
 - Ensure fonts folder contains fonts (.ttf or .otf).
 You can add your fonts to this folder.
 If folder is empty or missing, default font will be used.
 - Install required dependencies from requirements.txt:
 ```
 pip install -r requirements.txt
 ```
-Restart ComfyUI for node to become available.

 ## ⛓️ Dependencies